0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

       With this, the Ethereum Private Key is written into the vault container.

-6. **Set Field Values in Configuration File**: In the `config.toml` file in the repository, set values for the following fields:
+6. **Set Field Values in Configuration File**: We have provided a `config.toml.sample` file.
+Copy this file in the `config.toml` in your project, and then set values for the following fields:

       - ServerPort: Enter the port on which Issuer Node would start.
 (Example: 3001)